Tucson, Arizona: Eastern Tucson

 East Tucson is relatively new compared to other parts of the city, developed between the 1950s and the 1970s, with developments such as Desert Palms Park.
 It is generally classified as the area of the city east of Swan Road, with above-average real estate values relative to the rest of the city.
 The area includes urban and suburban development near the Rincon Mountains.
 East Tucson includes Saguaro National Park East.
 Tucson's "Restaurant Row" is also on the east side, along with a significant corporate and financial presence.
-Restaurant Row is sandwiched by three of Tucson's storied Vicinages: Harold Bell Wright Estates, named after the famous author's ranch which occupied some of that area before the depression; the Tucson Country Club (the third to bear the name Tucson Country Club), and the Dorado Country Club.
+Restaurant Row is sandwiched by three of Tucson's storied Vicinages: Harold Bell Wright Estates, named after the author's ranch which occupied some of that area before the depression; the Tucson Country Club (the third to bear the name Tucson Country Club), and the Dorado Country Club.
 Tucson's largest office building is 5151 East Broadway in east Tucson, completed in 1975.
 The first phases of Williams Centre, a mixed-use, master-planned development on Broadway near Craycroft Road, were opened in 1987.
 Park Place, a recently renovated shopping center, is also along Broadway (west of Wilmot Road).

 Near the intersection of Craycroft and Ft.
 Lowell Roads are the remnants of the Historic Fort Lowell.
 This area has become one of Tucson's iconic neighborhoods.
 In 1891, the Fort was abandoned and much of the interior was stripped of their useful components and it quickly fell into ruin.
 In 1900, three of the officer buildings were purchased for use as a sanitarium.
 The sanitarium was then sold to Harvey Adkins in 1928.
-The Bolsius family – Pete, Nan and Charles Bolsius – purchased and renovated surviving adobe buildings of the Fort, transforming them into spectacular artistic southwestern architectural examples.
+The Bolsius family – Pete, Nan and Charles – purchased and renovated surviving adobe buildings of the Fort, transforming them into spectacular artistic southwestern architectural examples.
 Their woodwork, plaster treatment and sense of proportion drew on their Dutch heritage and New Mexican experience.